SnapperTT/sdl-stb-font/README.md

 // Cleanup
 prt.freeTexture();
 ```

+Tip: `prt.draw()` returns the x coordinate of the end of the object.

 ## Print in Colours Other Than White
 Use `SDL_SetTextureColorMod` with a cached texture.
 Or use `sdl_stb_prerendered_text::drawWithColor`.